ilutay/asteroids-py/README.md

 # Asteroids

-A classic Asteroids game built with Pygame, featuring web support via pygame-web and a shared high scores backend.
+A classic Asteroids game built with Pygame, featuring web support via pygame-web and a high scores backend.

 ## Project Structure